Nearing Grace: Critical reception

-Nearing Grace has a 48% rating on Rotten Tomatoes, with the critics consensus being that "this coming-of-age story doesn't dig deep enough to offer anything fresh to the genre."
+Metacritic, which uses a weighted average, assigned the a score of 62 out of 100, based on 11 critics, indicating "generally favorable" reviews.
 Writing for the Los Angeles Times, Michael Ordoña's review was mixed but ultimately positive, concluding that despite a sometimes lackluster lead performance, the strong supporting cast and clever dialogue allowed the film's strengths to "outweigh its flaws."